- Administrative calendar

 The College of Agriculture and Life Sciences Guidelines and Criteria for Promotion and Tenure/Continuing Status were revised in June 1999 (with a minor modification in February 2001) to highlight the importance of evaluating faculty in the context of their specific position descriptions.
-The appendix to these guidelines provides examples of the broad range of activities that may be appropriate to various types of faculty appointments in the college.
+The CALS Guidelines and Criteria for Promotion and Continuing Status were further revised in March 2014 to include separate guidelines/criteria for specialists and for agents.
+The appendices to these guidelines provide examples of the broad range of activities that may be appropriate to various types of faculty appointments in the college.
 All individual departments/schools and Arizona Cooperative Extension have written criteria as well.

 "Collective Wisdom" was developed as an additional internal resource to provide CALS faculty with practical, informal guidance and answers to frequently asked questions about the evaluation process and preparation of the dossier.
 Information on current university guidelines and online forms can be found on the website for the Associate Provost for Faculty Affairs.